ManyTinyThings/ManyTinyThingsWeb/chapter1.markdown

 </script>

+* Maybe ask user to try putting them back where they were

 It's easy to make a mess, which is what makes billiards an interesting game: it always creates new situations!

 Let's remove all the friction and see what happens: